 Basic Pie Dough for Apple Pie

 This recipe makes enough dough for one double-crust pie or two single-crust pies.
-Return to How to Make Apple Pie.
+For more baking help, go to How to Make Apple Pie.

 - Yield: Makes 2 disks